 Technology Readiness Level (TRL) scale was first employed by NASA in 1974 to evaluate the maturity of technologies for spacecraft design as part of risk assessment.
-It was demonstrated that transition of emerging technologies at lesser degrees of maturity results in high overall risk.
+It was demonstrated that transition of emerging technologies at lesser degrees of maturity results in higher overall risk.

 Later, the TRL scale developed by NASA was also adopted in the U.S. by the Department of Defense (DOD), Department of Energy (DOE), Air Force, Oil and Gas Industry and also in Europe by the European Space Agency (ESA).
 The main rankings in the TRL method for technology readiness assessment are classified in the table below.